ligato/docs/docs/user-guide/concepts.md

 ## VPP Multi-Version Support

-The VPP agent is highly dependent on the version of the VPP binary API used to send and receive configuration message types.
-The VPP binary API is evolving and changing over time, adding new binary calls, modifying, or removing existing ones.
-The latter is the most crucial from the VPP agent perspective since it introduces incompatibilities between the VPP agent and VPP.
+The VPP agent depends on the version of the VPP binary API to send and receive configuration message types.
+Over time, the VPP binary API will add new binary calls, and modify or remove existing ones.
+The VPP agent must ensure VPP binary API changes do not introduce incompatibilities with VPP.

-For that reason, the VPP agent performs a compatibility check in the [GoVPP multiplex plugin][govppmux-plugin].
+For that reason, the VPP agent performs a compatibility check in the [GoVPPMux plugin][govppmux-plugin].
 Note that the GoVPP component provides an API for communication with VPP.
-The compatibility check attempts to read the message identifier (ID).
-If just one message ID is not found per validation in the cyclic redundancy code, VPP is considered incompatible, and the VPP agent will not connect.
+The compatibility check reads the message identifier (ID).
+You will encounter a VPP incompatibility, and the VPP agent will not connect, if just one message ID is not found per validation in the cyclic redundancy code.
 The message validation step is essential for a successful connection.

 The VPP agent is tightly bound to the version of VPP.
-For that reason, the VPP agent image is shipped together with a compatible VPP data plane version to safeguard against potential inconsistencies.
+For this reason, the VPP agent image ships with a compatible VPP version to safeguard against potential inconsistencies.

 ---

 ### VPP Compatibility

-The VPP agent bindings are generated from VPP JSON API definitions.
-Those can be found in the path `/usr/share/vpp/api`.
-Full VPP installation is a prerequisite if definitions need to be generated.
-The JSON API definition is then transformed to the `*.ba.go` file using `binapi-generator`, which is a part of the [GoVPP project][govpp-project].
-All generated structures implement the GoVPP `Message` interface providing the message name, CRC or message type.
-This represents the generic type for all messages that can be sent across a VPP channel.
+Ligato generates the VPP agent bindings from VPP JSON API definitions.
+You can find those definitions in the `/usr/share/vpp/api` path.
+You must perform a complete VPP installation to generate new definitions.

+The [GoVPP project][govpp-project] `binapi-generator` transforms the VPP JSON API definition to a `*.ba.go` file.
+All generated structures implement the GoVPP `Message` interface providing the message name, CRC, or message type.
+This represents the generic type for all messages sent across a VPP channel.
+You can find `*.ba.go` files in the [binapi](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi) folder.

 Example:
 ```go